Antonio Dattilo Rubbo: Influence on Australian Modernism

-In contrast to nearly all other art teachers in Australia at the time, he was not a reactionary, and encouraged his students to experiment with styles as radically different from his own as Post-Impressionism and Cubism.
-He was a flamboyant character who believed in championing his students to the hilt; indeed, in 1916 he challenged a committee member of the Royal Art Society to a duel because he had refused to hang a post-impressionist landscape by his pupil Roland Wakelin.
-Other students included Norah Simpson, Frank Hinder, Grace Cossington Smith (whom Dattilo Rubbo referred to affectionately as 'Mrs Van Gogh'), Donald Friend ("Aha Donaldo, always the barocco; rub it out, boy, rub it out!"), Roy De Maistre, war artist Roy Hodgkinson, Archibald Prize winner Arthur Murch, social realist Roy Dalgarno, Tom Bass, and very probably Muriel Binney.
-In 1924 he helped to found Manly Art Gallery and Historical Collection which holds over one hundred and thirty of his works.
+He was a flamboyant character who believed in championing his students to the hilt.
+There are several recorded instances of him defending his students' work, including in 1916 when he challenged a committee member of the Royal Art Society to a duel because they refused to hang a post-impressionist landscape by his pupil Roland Wakelin.
+His other students included Frank Hinder, Donald Friend ("Aha Donaldo, always the barocco; rub it out, boy, rub it out!"), war artist Roy Hodgkinson, Archibald Prize winner Arthur Murch, social realist Roy Dalgarno, Tom Bass, and very probably Muriel Binney.